grommet/grommet-starter-new-app/README.md

 ```

 You can resize your browser now and you will see that the sidebar takes over in mobile.
-But there is not way to close it, but that's easy to add.
+But there is not way to close it, but that's easy to fix.

 Import the `FormClose` icon: